Grand Fjordland Splendour Cruise

 - Travel Type: Make your own way to port

-Join us for a voyage into some of Norway's most astonishing and tranquil scenery.
+Join us for a voyage along some of Norway's most astonishing and enchanting coastline.
 Discover the icy expanse of the Briksdal Glacier, Hardangerfjord's gleaming waters, vast Sognefjord, and (relatively) tiny Geirangerfjord, as well as the region's charming historic capital, Bergen.
 As Magellan cruises from Liverpool you'll also have opportunities to the explore the lively Irish capital and experience the remote island charms of Shetland and Orkney.